This is Google's top result for, “Top 10 Places to Go After Graduation:”

 Originally published at travelblog.viator.com, I saw this list and thought, frankly, “PffffffffoKAY?!”
-Obviously we’d all love to tour the pyramids after years of exhausting ourselves mentally, physically and financially.
-But not having to wake up for an 8am biochemistry lab is a vacation to me!
-Don’t misunderstand me, I support the notion of exploration, growth and independence in the last unfettered stage of neo-adulthood.
-Sallie Mae won’t come a-knockin’ for 6 more months, and you are still wide eyed and spongey brained.
+Obviously, we’d all love to tour the pyramids after years of exhausting ourselves mentally, physically and financially.
+But not having to wake up for an 8 am biochemistry lab is a vacation to me!
+Don’t misunderstand me, I support the notion of exploration, growth, and independence in the last unfettered stage of neo-adulthood.
+Sallie Mae won’t come to a-knockin’ for 6 more months, and you are still wide-eyed and spongey brained.
 Go somewhere!
 Do something!
 Meet people!
 Here are my top post-graduation explorations that do not involve $3,000 plane tickets or guided sherpa tours.

 4. Grandma’s House

 She loves you the most and spoils you the best.
 Spend some time getting your body reacquainted with real food, sleep until WHENEVER and maybe even come away with some pocket money.
 All it costs is an offer to wash some dishes and a couple of rides to the grocery store.

 3. Going Solo

 College entails years of hanging out with your closest friends that you already know.
 Take a day or several, and go…anywhere without people you already know!
 It’s the ultimate leap of independence, and when you’re eating food you’ve never tried (no fair scarfing down McDonald’s) in a restaurant you’ve never heard of in a town that is not home, you will mature and find a sense of independence.
 Sample lessons in newness include: eating an unheard of food, reading a book by an unheard of author, and initiating a conversation with an unknown human being.
 Side effects include falling in love and living a life eerily mirroring a Kate Hudson movie, and enjoying your freedom because this way of life is so freeing and spectacular.

 2. Get a Job